kurbaniec/salt/README.md

 4. Use `gradle initSalt` under `src/main/kotlin/[main-package]/salt` to initialize the framework

-5. Then add the following dependencies to your `build.gradle`:
+5. Add the following dependencies to your `build.gradle`:

    ```
    compile group: 'org.jetbrains.kotlin', name: 'kotlin-reflect', version: '1.3.60'